automl/SMAC3/doc/index.rst

 .. note::

-   For a detailed description of its main idea, we refer to
+   For a detailed description of its main idea, we refer to:

       Hutter, F. and Hoos, H. H. and Leyton-Brown, K.
       Sequential Model-Based Optimization for General Algorithm Configuration